Attack Graph Convolutional Networks by Adding Fake Nodes: Conclusion

 \section{Conclusion}

-We present two algorithms, Greedy and Greedy-GAN, on adversarial attacks of GCNs by adding fake nodes, without changing any existing edges or features, for both non-targeted and targeted attacks.
-We successfully attacked existing GCN implementations, and explored parameter sensitives, such as number of fake nodes and different label rates of fake nodes.
+In this paper, we develop two algorithms, Greedy and Greedy-GAN, to attack GCNs by adding fake nodes and without changing any existing edge or feature.
+Our experimental results show that both algorithms can successfully attack GCNs.
 To make the attack unnoticeable, we added a discriminator using the Greedy-GAN algorithm to generate features of fake nodes.
-We noticed that data cleaning before training is crucial, and adding a discriminator makes the impact of attacks weaker.
-There is a trade-off between the efficiency of attack and realness of fake nodes' features.
+Furthermore, we explored parameter sensitivities on degree of nodes; different normalize methods to evaluate the effectiveness of our attacks; different number of fake nodes and the trade-off between realness of features and attacking efficiency.
+Moreover we scaled up our attacks to large scale graph data that uses GraphSAGE\cite{graphsage}.